sww1235/Dream-Home-wizards-tower/README.md

 # Dream-Home-wizards-tower

+The overall idea of the house, is that it was built by a typical fantasy wizard several millenia ago, and then lost after he passed away.
+I found it and renovated it while keeping the original character of the house (quirky and natural)

+Want to use natural materials as much as possible (wood and stone) while still keeping high energy efficiency.

 ## TODO

 -   redo third and potentially second floor to get rid of all around walkway and move bathroom towards atrium.